“Children, obey your parents in the Lord, for this is right. Honor your father and mother ” (Ephesians 6:1-2a).

 There are, no doubt, many different situations that one can bring up.
 My point is to have you ask yourself whether you really desire obedience more than your own will.
 Are you really God’s child?
 Then repentance includes a humbling of your own will to do what pleases God.

 At times, a child’s relationship with his or her parents is quite strained.
 In many of these cases, though not all–Paul will shortly address the fathers, that relationship has been strained by a whole list of violations where the child simply has not obeyed his or her parents.
 The child is and feels guilty.
 The parent suggests one thing and through the child’s reaction, it seems as if the parent has asked them to clean the world’s backyard.

 We have such a difficult time with this because we have in many cases violated this command so many times over.
 Our noncompliance, bad attitudes, untimely responses, flat disobedience, lack of following orders or just plain disrespect have piled up over the years.
 We might complain that it is the fault of our parents, but whether you are forty or twelve or six years old, you are responsible for your obedience.
 When you disobey, then you sin.
 And this sin like grime grows and soon the relationship is so strained that it no longer is enjoyable.
-I have a DVD player but after using it for a few years, the DVD player could no longer read the DVD because grime or dust got over the lens.
+I have a Library player but after using it for a few years, the Library player could no longer read the Library because grime or dust got over the lens.
 I learned how to take the stereo apart, clean that lens and then reassemble.
 Then it works fine, at least for a while.

 The same thing needs to be done with our relationship with our parents.
 We need to go through a cleansing time.
 Find what areas you have failed in.
 Start with the worse and ask God for forgiveness and apologize to your parents.
 I hated doing this because at times it uncovered many secret sins, but it cleaned out my heart and made my life so much better.
 This is the freedom that God has for us.
 His command is good, but where we have failed, we have Christ’s death to forgive us.